 General forms can be categorized as legal forms or pleading and practice forms.
 Legal forms address substantive matters, such as forms for contracts, wills, and leases.
 Pleading and practice forms provide language used in pleadings and motions filed with a court in litigation.
 These supply language for complaints, answers, motions to dismiss, and other motions.

 American Jurisprudence Legal Forms, 2d ed.
-(Practice & Procedure KF170.A542 & online in WestlawNext) is a multi-volume set owned by West.
+(Practice & Procedure KF170.A542 & online in Westlaw) is a multi-volume set.
 It uses an encyclopedic arrangement and is supplemented by annual pocket parts.
-It provides brief tax analysis for many forms and there are cross references to entries within the encyclopedia American Jurisprudence 2d and annotations in American Law Reports.
+It provides brief tax analysis for many forms and includes cross references to entries within the encyclopedia American Jurisprudence 2d and annotations in American Law Reports.

-Nichols Cyclopedia of Legal Forms Annotated (Practice & Procedure KF170.N54 & online in WestlawNext) is published by West.
-The set was first published in 1925, and has undergone several revisions.
+Nichols Cyclopedia of Legal Forms Annotated (online in Westlaw) is a collection of over 230 transactional chapters, arraged in encyclopedia format.
 One advantage it has over West’s Legal Forms is the presentation of forms from various jurisdictions.
 For example, the chapter on acknowledgments gives the statutory forms of acknowledgment from all of the states.
-Nichols uses the encyclopedic arrangement.

 Other general form books can be found by searching the Duke University Libraries catalog, with a "subject heading" search for forms (law).
 The search can be limited geographically, e.g., forms (law) -- united states.

-Many publishers provide legal forms related to a specific type of practice.
+Many publishers provide legal forms related to a specific practice area.
 In some cases, particular forms are required, while in others they are recommended.
 In addition to the four topics below, a number of other specialized subjects, including corporations and real estate, have form books available.
-To find them use a “subject heading” search in the online catalog using the following terms: [your subject] -- united states -- forms.

 One example of required forms would be those promulgated by the Administrative Office of the United States Courts for bankruptcy proceedings.
-Bankruptcy forms can be found in many publications, including United States Code Annotated and United States Code Service (Federal Alcove), as well as in bankruptcy practice manuals and form books published by many companies:
+Bankruptcy forms can be found in many publications, including United States Code Annotated and United States Code Service (Federal Area, Level 3), as well as in bankruptcy practice manuals and form books published by many companies:

 - Other bankruptcy forms can be located by a search of the online catalog using a subject heading search for bankruptcy -- united states -- forms.
 For more information about bankruptcy law resources, consult the Goodson Law Library research guide Bankruptcy Law.

 By its nature, the field of contracts involves the drafting and interpreting of documents.
 Contracts is a broad topic that can be further subdivided, e.g., real estate and commercial law.
-The best-known general contracts forms books are:
+Some general contracts form books include:

 - Warren's Forms of Agreements: Business Forms (no longer updated at KF808 .W37 but current online in Lexis Advance), published by Matthew Bender.

-- Williston on Contracts 4th: Forms (Reserve KF801 .W53 4th Forms & online in WestlawNext).
-Forms from all aspects of contract law, corresponding to the chapters of the treatise Williston on Contracts (Reserve KF801 .W53).
+- Williston, A Treatise on the Law of Contracts: Forms (also known as Williston on Contracts: Forms), 4th ed.
+(Reserves KF801 .W53 4th Forms & online in Westlaw).
+Forms from all aspects of contract law, corresponding to the chapters of the treatise Williston on Contracts (Reserves KF801 .W53).

-- Other contracts form books can be found in the online catalog by searching searching the subject headings Contracts – united states – forms or commercial law – united states – forms.
-For more information about transactional practice materials, consult the Goodson Law Library research guide Transactional Resources: Tools for Doing a Deal.
+- Other contracts form books can be found in the online catalog by searching searching the subject headings contracts – united states – forms or commercial law – united states – forms.
+For more information about transactional forms and other practice materials, consult the Goodson Law Library research guide Transactional Resources: Tools for Doing a Deal.

 Law students and new lawyers frequently wish to know how to draft a pleading or a motion.
 Official forms are often found in or as an appendix to rules of procedure.
 For example, the Federal Rules of Civil Procedure include various official and suggested forms.
 For day-to-day pleading and motion practice, other resources are available: